Investing in private equity during a recession

 In the past few years, this question has come up frequently in various studies drawing comparisons with the stock market.
 Since its great rise in the 1980s, the sector has faced a number of crises, and several things stand out:

 • During previous crises, private equity as an investment class has historically outperformed the stock markets.
-In the period from 2000 to 2016, it achieved a higher annual average of 4.4%, compared to the stock market and this contrast will only increase in times of an economic downturn.
-Indeed, several data providers show that the best returns are achieved by vintage1 funds from the year following the Dotcom crash (2001) and the financial crisis (2008-2009).
+In the period from 2000 to 2016, it achieved a higher annual average of 4.4% compared to the stock market.
+This contrast tends to increase during economic downturns.
+Several data providers show that the best returns are achieved by vintage1 funds from the year following the Dotcom crash (2001) and the financial crisis (2008 to 2009).

 Afbeelding recessie

 • Private equity investments are less sensitive to value fluctuations and have lower volatility during a crisis.
 Research by Hamilton Lane and J.P.
-Morgan compares the losses in private equity to the Russel 3000 index during the period 1980 to 2014.
-This showed that 40% of publicly registered shares in the United States experienced a catastrophic loss of >70% compared to the peak value.
-By comparison, less than three in a hundred private equity funds suffered similar losses during this same period, as illustrated by the graph above.
+Morgan compares the losses in private equity to the Russell 3000 index during the period 1980 to 2014.
+This showed that 40% of publicly registered shares in the United States experienced a catastrophic loss of more than 70% compared to the peak value.
+By comparison, less than three in a hundred private equity funds suffered similar losses during this same period.

 Afbeelding recessie 2

-• Recent research by Neuberger Berman shows that private equity investments recover from a financial crisis quicker, which the graph below shows in detail.
+• Recent research by Neuberger Berman shows that private equity investments recover from a financial crisis quicker, as illustrated in the graph below.

 Afbeelding recessie 3